The Science Behind Reference ProfilesNot a PI Client? Request a Demo

 How are reference profiles determined?

-You may occasionally notice that some patterns look very similar to each other, but have different Reference Profiles.
-This occurs because of the way that Reference Profiles are calculated.
+Sometimes patterns look very similar to each other, but have different Reference Profiles.
 Since Reference Profiles are based on the Euclidean distance between the placement of respondents’ factors from the coordinates of each standardized Reference Profile, it is inevitable that some patterns will be right “on the line” between two different Reference Profiles.
-When this occurs, there is no need to worry.
-The general behavioral characteristics of each reference profile still apply to these people, but also be sure to take their patterns into account.
+There’s no need to worry if this happens: The general behavioral characteristics of each reference profile still apply.
 Reference profiles are broad categories and not specific patterns.

 Do certain reference profiles tend to succeed in certain jobs?